wultra/ssl-pinning-ios/README.md

 - `fallbackCertificatesData` - optional hardcoded data for fallback fingerprints.
 See the next chapter of this document for details.
 - `periodicUpdateInterval` - defines how often will `CertStore` update the fingerprints silently at the background.
 The default value is 1 week.
 - `expirationUpdateTreshold` - defines time window before the next certificate will expire.
 In this time window `CertStore` will try to update the list of fingerprints more often than usual.
 Default value is 2 weeks before the next expiration.
+- `sslValidationStrategy` - defines the validation strategy for HTTPS connections initiated from the library itself.
+The `.default` value performs standard certificate chain validation provided by the operating system.
+Be aware that altering this option may put your application at risk.
+You should not ship your application to production with SSL validation turned off.

 ### Predefined fingerprint